 It’s easy to think the grass is greener (or lower) on the other side of the Fed’s actions.
 However, there really isn’t much of a relationship at all between mortgage rate movement and the rate announcements made by the FOMC.

 We’ll break down a few of these myths to give you a better understanding of the FOMC, mortgage interest rates, and the housing market.

 There’s no correlation between the Fed raising rates and mortgage rates

-Here is a chart showing the rates of a 30-year fixed mortgage before and after the Fed raised rates in 2018.
+Here is a chart showing the rates of a 30-year fixed mortgage before and after each time the Fed raised rates in 2018.

-After 4 different Fed rate increases in 2018,
+After all 4 different Fed rate increases in 2018,

 mortgage rates actually fell